Dennis Wolff was named the sixth head women’s basketball coach at Virginia Tech on March 22, 2011.

 A 1978 graduate of the University of Connecticut, Wolff was a two-year letterman under head coaches Dee Rowe and Dom Perno after transferring from Louisiana State University in 1975.
 A native of New York City, Wolff was a standout guard for Holy Cross High School.
 In recognition of his scholastic efforts, Wolff has since been inducted into the Holy Cross Athletic Hall of Fame.

 Wolff and his wife JoAnn have three children: Nicole, Matt, and Michael.
-Nicole, the 2002 McDonald’s National Player of the Year, played basketball at the University of Connecticut and is currently a psychologist in Boston.
+Nicole, the 2002 McDonald¹s National Player of the Year, played basketball at the University of Connecticut and is currently a psychologist in Boston.
 Matt played basketball at Boston University and now serves as a full-time assistant coach at American.
-Michael played ice hockey for Brown and currently lives and works in New York City.
+Michael played ice hockey for Brown and is currently serving in the US Navy.